mossrich/PowershellRecipes/README.md

 <a href="https://github.com/mossrich/PowershellRecipes/blob/master/AsciiMenu.ps1">AsciiMenu.ps1</a> - shows an ASCII box menu and allows selecting single or multiple choices

+<a href="https://github.com/mossrich/PowershellRecipes/blob/master/AttachVisualStudioDebuggerToAppPool.ps1">AttachVisualStudioDebuggerToAppPool.ps1</a> - Attaches a running (as admin) instance of Visual Studio to the DefaultAppPool worker process

 <a href="https://github.com/mossrich/PowershellRecipes/blob/master/CertificateFunctions.ps1">CertificateFunctions.ps1</a>  - GetCertThumbprintFromStore gets matching certs and prompts if many match

 <a href="https://github.com/mossrich/PowershellRecipes/blob/master/Choose.ps1">Choose.ps1</a>	- choose from a list